Delivering Faster Setup and Stronger Protection with Oracle Cloud Infrastructure's Web Application Firewall Redesign

 - Users couldn’t access a security policy from other OCI services.

-- The "publish changes" feature resulted in unnecessary delays when adding or modifying security policies.
+- A "publish changes" feature resulted in unnecessary delays when adding or modifying security policies.

-To determine how this new service would interact with other OCI services and how users would access it, I developed user flows.
+To determine how this new service would interact with other OCI services and how users would access it, I mapped out the complete user journey through all OCI services this product could touch.

 Phase Two